Queky/docker-confluence-for-testing/README.md

 You can use any of the versions available in [the official PostgreSQL Docker repository](https://hub.docker.com/_/postgres)

 ⚠️Important!
 Versions earlier that 9.6 present problems with Collaborative Editing feature.

-## External user directory

-Most companies use an external directory services to manage users authentication and authorization.
-To test that scenario I have forked and customized a [Docker image with OpenLDAP in this repository](https://github.com/aruizca/docker-test-openldap), so it can be used out of the box for that purpose.

-A container using this image will be run along with Jira Service Desk and available if needed.

-That repo contains also the setting to configure it inside Jira Service Desk.

 ## Troubleshooting